-We’re bombarded with images of perfect body types today, selling us cosmetics, clothes, and diets to make ourselves more beautiful.
-But how did the women of Renaissance Italy view beauty, and what were they expected to conform to?
+We’re bombarded with images of perfect body types today, selling us cosmetics, clothes and diets to make ourselves more beautiful.
+But how did the women of Renaissance Italy view beauty?
+Which beauty standards of the day were they expected to conform to?

 The so-called ‘woman question’ was something debated by men from the 15th to the 17th centuries.
 What should a woman be, they wondered?
 What was a woman’s nature?
 Were they more pious than men?
 More stupid?
 More emotional?

 Beauty also featured as a topic of debate, with many arguing women should strive to be beautiful simply to please men.
 Rather than attractiveness being deemed a quality which some women possessed, the achievement of being beautiful was increasingly seen as a woman’s duty.
-If she didn’t maintain standards, then men deemed this to be a serious failure of the marriage.
+If she didn’t maintain a standard of beauty, then men deemed this to be a serious failure of the marriage.

 Whilst contemporary beauty standards weren’t as insidiously presented to Renaissance women as they are today, they were still present and societal pressure was very much there.